Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Stage 1: BD-RIS Scattering Matrix Design

-Fig. \ref{fig-res-converg} compares the convergence of Algorithm \ref{alg:ao-nulling} with the \gls{dris} interference nulling \gls{ao} algorithm \cite{Jiang2022-JSAC}.
-Random initialization is assumed for both, with $N=144$, $K=8$, $\epsilon=10^{-6}$, $\varepsilon=10^{-10}$, $\mathrm{Iter}=10^4$, and $100$ realizations are considered for Monte-Carlo simulation.
+Fig. \ref{fig-res-converg} compares the convergence of Algorithm \ref{alg:ao-nulling} for fully-connected, group-connected and single-connected \glspl{bdris}.
+Random initialization is assumed for both, with $N=144$, $K=8$, $\epsilon=10^{-10}$, $\varepsilon=10^{-6}$, $\mathrm{Iter}=10^4$, and $100$ realizations are considered for Monte-Carlo simulation.
 Also, \gls{iid} Rayleigh fading channels are considered.
 The curves represent the average convergence of the algorithm over $10^4$ iterations, while the shades represent the possible variations, i.e., the maximum and minimum convergence.
-It can be observed that \gls{bdris} achieves a rapid interference nulling, reaching $10^{-8}$ with significantly fewer iterations compared to \gls{dris}.
-In addition, the relative change for \gls{bdris} stabilizes after fewer iterations compared to \gls{dris}.
-Moreover, \gls{bdris} maintains a stable pattern, effectively achieving interference nulling, unlike \gls{dris} which is more dependent on the initialization of the scattering matrix, resulting in less stable interference nulling.
+It can be observed that fully-connected \gls{bdris} achieves a rapid interference nulling, reaching $10^{-8}$ with significantly fewer iterations compared to single-connected \gls{bdris}.
+In addition, the relative change for the fully-connected \gls{bdris} stabilizes after fewer iterations compared to the single-connected \gls{bdris}.
+Moreover, the the fully-connected \gls{bdris} maintains a stable pattern, effectively achieving interference nulling, unlike the single-connected \gls{bdris} which is more dependent on the initialization of the scattering matrix, resulting in less stable interference nulling.
+Furthermore, the behavior of the group-connected \gls{bdris} falls between the two extremes.
+Specifically, as the group size approaches $N$, the performance becomes closer to that of a fully-connected \gls{bdris}.
+Conversely, as the group size approaches $1$, the performance becomes similar to that of the single-connected \gls{bdris}.